MaKleSoft/polymer-iconset-generator/README.md

   -s, --size <size>           Icon size
-  -p, --prefix <prefix>       Prefix to be added to file names for icon names -o, --omit-prefix <prefix>  Common filename prefix to be omitted from icon name
+  -p, --prefix <prefix>       Prefix to be added to file names for icon names -o, --omit-prefix <prefix>  Common filename prefix to be omitted from icon name -c, --clean                 Wheather to clean the svg code via svgo -m, --minify                Wheather to minimize the svg code via svgo. (only works with --minimize)
 ```

 ### As a node module